jimbobbennett/smart-garden-ornaments/days/5-add-more-sensors.md

 Yesterday you built the smart garden ornaments and set them up around your house.
 Today's project is to add more sensors to capture more data.

 So far you've used the temperature sensor built into the micro:bit.
 But this is not the limit - there are so many more sensors you can use to gather data!
-Todays part will cover three sensors - one on board and two external.
+Todays part will cover two sensors - one on board and one external.
 You will learn how to add a new sensor and start gathering data

 The steps you'll take to do this are: